-First of all the theatre, the largest on Sicily, attributed to Demokopos (V century B.C.), which could hold 15 000 spectators and was built in several stages from the sixth century BC, at which time the stage was still made of wood.
-Excavated into the rock, it is of semicircular shape with a diameter of 138 metres and 46 rows of stairs.
+First of all the theatre, the largest on Sicily and attributed to Demokopos dates from the 5th century B.C. and could hold 15 000 spectators.
+It was built in several stages from the sixth century BC, at which time the stage was still made of wood.
+Excavated into the rock, the theatre is semicircular with a diameter of 138 metres and 46 rows of stairs.

 Another place of great archaeological interest is the Latomie Caves Paradise.
 These catacombs consist of a series of corridors and thousands of tombs of both aristocrats and commoners.
 Most of them were stripped and violated throughout the centuries, by the Geiserics Vandals, Totilas Goths (549) and Arabs (878).

-Among the curiosities of the place is the famous Ear of Dionysus.
+Among the most curious things to see here is the famous Ear of Dionysus.
 The name comes from Caravaggio, who visited the cave in 1586 and named it after its resemblance to the human ear.
-From this was born the legend that Dionysus would have dug the cave to use as a prison and to listen to the speeches of the prisoners, given the acoustics properties of the cave.
+From this was born the legend that Dionysus had originally dug the cave to use as a prison and to listen to the speeches of the prisoners, given the acoustics properties of the cave.

-In the garden of the Landolina Villa (on Theocritus Avenue) there is a Museum, on two exhibition levels with artefacts dating back to prehistory.
+In the garden of the Landolina Villa (on Theocritus Avenue) there is a Museum which covers two levels and has artefacts dating back to prehistory.

-The rich pre-Hellenic finds shows the civilization of the ancient Sicilians, with various collections of vases from the necropolis of "Fusco" and Megara Hyblea, which was razed to the ground in 482 BC by Gelo.
+The rich pre-Hellenic (pre Ancient Greece) items are from the civilization of the ancient Sicilians, with various collections of vases from the necropolis of "Fusco" and Megara Hyblea, which was razed to the ground in 482 BC by Gelo.

-The statues, though not numerous, are representative because there are two statues, the famous Venus called Landolina and an ephebic torso from Lentini - a very beautiful marble statue of Kouros from the fifth century BC.
+The statues, though not numerous, are representative of their period.
+There are two statues, the famous Venus called Landolina and an ephebic torso from Lentini - a very beautiful marble statue of Kouros from the fifth century BC.
 The torso represents a young athlete in the prime of his physical vigour.

-See also the collection of coins, which, in addition to the potteries, is one of the main attractions of the museum.
+You can also see the collection of coins and of pottery, which are also among the main attractions of the museum.

-Syracuse is a city which overlooks the sea and it is surrounded by a fertile plain rich in citrus fruits and vegetables.
-This particular position enhances the gastronomy of Syracuse with local dishes of fish, vegetables and other typical products.
+The city of Syracuse overlooks the sea and is surrounded by a fertile plain rich in citrus fruits and vegetables.
+This particular position enhances the The gastronomy of Syracuse owes a lot to this position with local dishes of fish, vegetables and other typical products among the specialities.